dansanderson/bf-mega65/README.md

 Note: bf65 currently doesn't bank out the VIC registers in that memory region.
-If your program needs the full data space, you can use BASIC commands to change the banking, or you can pester me and I can figure it out. 😄
+If your program needs the full data space, you can use BASIC commands to change the banking, or you can pester me and I can figure it out.
+I just got lazy. —I mean, uh, it's a feature!
+You can manipulate I/O registers from BF! 😜

 The data increment and decrement instructions `+` and `-` modify the byte value under the data cursor.
 The value wraps around at each end of the byte value